Dr. Fauci says it’s safe to trick-or-treat outdoors this year, especially for those who are vaccinated - NewsBreak

 Dr. Anthony Fauci told CNN’s “State of the Union” Sunday that it’s an important time of year for children, so “go out there” and “enjoy it.”

 He added that people wanting to enjoy Halloween on Oct.
-31 should consider getting the shots for that “extra degree of protection” if they are not yet vaccinated.Can I refuse the COVID-19 vaccine if my employer requires it?
+31 should consider getting the shots for that “extra degree of protection” if they are not yet vaccinated.Merck requests FDA authorization for anti-COVID pill

 COVID-19 vaccines so far have been approved for people 12 years and older.
 The Food and Drug Administration plans a meeting in late October to consider Pfizer’s request for emergency use authorizatio n of its vaccine for children ages 5 to 11.